angelocordon/WhereTo/readme.md

   + Actually implement a weather API
   + ~~Look into Flickr API for backgrounds~~
   + ~~Create a JS clock~~
+  + Include data attribution from Flickr images (include owner screen name or link to actual set)
   + ???
   + Profit